 - if this person will give you the best chance, as well as your future children, of getting to heaven.

 - if he loves you.
-His love for you will be evidenced by his ability for sacrifice and the self-denial of his urges towards you, by his respect for your honor and your reputation, and also by his ability to do the hard work of providing for you.
+His love for you will be evidenced by his ability for sacrifice and the self-denial of his urges towards you, by his respect for your honour and your reputation, and also by his ability to do the hard work of providing for you.

 Highlights of this stage: